trishoolamohan2311-creator/trishoolamohan2311-creator/README.md

 <div align="center">

+# Hello all:)
-# Hello:) I'm CharuTrishoola Mohan Udaiyar
+I'm CharuTrishoola Mohan Udaiyar

 ### Data • Economics • Statistics • Storytelling

-*What's the story between the numbers and the decision.*
+*What's the story between the numbers and the decision?*

 </div>